AmagiNet/Amagi/README.md

     - AmagiOpenData Reception Services

-        reception of data packets in .AMA format.
+        reception of data packets in AMA format.
 This paquet defines

             - Security and encryption
             - Identification